Glassiness and Lack of Equipartition in Random Lasers: the common roots of Ergodicity Breaking in Disordered and Non-linear Systems

-Recent experiments on optically-active disordered media, displaying random lasing above a given pumping threshold, have provided the evidence of particularly non-trivial correlations between shot-to-shot fluctuations \cite{Ghofraniha15,Gomes16,Pincheira16, Supratim16, Tommasi16,Lopez18,Tommasi18}.
-A statistical analysis of the distribution of such fluctuations shows that, crossing the lasing threshold, their variance has a fast accelerating increase with the power.
-A further probe of the distribution of the similarities of pairs of fluctuations in different shots, termed {\it intensity fluctuation overlaps} (IFO's), has shown that in such compounds strong correlations among fluctuations are compatible with an organization of emission mode configurations in clusters of states, akin to the one occurring for the multitude of thermodynamic states composing the glassy phase in glass formers.
-Such a correspondence has been theoretically explained proving the equivalence between the distribution of IFO's and the distribution of the overlap between states, the so-called Parisi overlap, that is the order parameter of the phase transition in glassy systems.
-The analytical proof has been, though, derived assuming very narrow-band spectra, such that all modes can be considered at the same frequency.
+Recent experiments on random lasers provided evidence of particularly non-trivial correlations between the so-called {\it shot-to-shot} fluctuations of the emission spectrum~\cite{Ghofraniha15,Gomes16,Pincheira16, Supratim16, Tommasi16,Lopez18,Tommasi18}.
+The latter are compatible with an organization of mode configurations in clusters of states, similar to the one occurring for the multitude of thermodynamic states composing the glassy phase in glass formers~\cite{Mezard87}.
+Such a correspondence has been theoretically explained proving the equivalence between the distribution of the Intensity Fluctuation Overlaps (IFO) and the distribution of the overlap between states, the so-called Parisi overlap, the order parameter of the glass transition~\cite{Antenucci15f}.
+The analytic proof has been, though, derived assuming very narrow-band spectra, such that all modes can be considered at the same frequency~\cite{Gordon02,Antenucci15a,Antenucci15b}.
 This is not the case, however, for many realistic multimode lasers, both ordered and random.
-In particular, a non-linear feature of standard multimode lasers - providing short pulses - is mode-locking.
-A necessary condition for mode-locking to occur is that a matching condition is satisfied among the frequencies of sets of coupled modes.~E.g., in the four-wave mixing case\footnote{This is the dominant term in absence of non-centrometric, non- time translational invariant phenomena like double harmonic generation.
-That is, when $\chi^{(2)}$ contributions to non-linear optical susceptibility are negligible with respect to $\chi^{(3)}$. } theory predicts that given four waves of indices $i_1, i_2, i_3, i_4$ they can be actually coupled if and only if their frequencies satisfy $|\omega_{i_1}-\omega_{i_2}+\omega_{i_3}-\omega_{i_4}| < \gamma$; $\gamma$ being the typical line-width of a mode.
-It has been recently experimentally demonstrated that mode-locking occurs in the GaAs powder random laser~\cite{Antenucci19}.
+There, the four-waves non-linear mixing between electromagnetic field modes are controlled by a deterministic selection rule depending on modes frequencies: interactions are possible only for the quadruplets of modes whose frequencies satisfy the condition \be |\omega_{i_1}-\omega_{i_2}+\omega_{i_3}-\omega_{i_4}| < \gamma, \ee with $\gamma$ being the typical line-width of a mode.
+The importance of such selection rule in multimode random laser has been recently experimentally demonstrated in~\cite{Antenucci19}.
+We will call, hereafter, an interaction network built on the mode-locking selection rule in Eq.~(\ref{eq:selection-rule}) a \emph{mode-locked} graph.
+The study of the repercussions of such selection rule on nonlinear models is, therefore, a necessary step to understand the fundamental mechanisms at the ground of the fascinating phenomenon of lasing in random media.